mysteryengineer/reddit-downloader/README.md

 There are 2 ways to use this app: through the CLI tool or using Docker.
 Here are some points to consider to help you choose which solution is best for you:

-1. **CLI tool**: if you just intent to use __reddit-dl__ to download the files, but have no intention to automatically convert them to better/smaller formats (WebP/WebM), then stick with the CLI tool.
+1. **CLI tool**: this is quick and easier way to use __reddit-dl__ however you must make sure that you have some dependencies installed in your computer before using it.

-    - You can also use the CLI tool to convert files, however you must make sure that you have all the dependencies properly installed in your computer.
+    - *Dependencies:* Install [yt-dlp](https://github.com/yt-dlp/yt-dlp#installation) (required) and [libwebp](https://developers.google.com/speed/webp/download) / [FFmpeg](https://www.ffmpeg.org/download.html) (both optional) before using the CLI tool.
+You can verify if all dependencies are properly installed by running the command `reddit-dl check-deps`.

-2. **Docker**: if you want __reddit-dl__ to not only download the files, but also convert them to better formats, then Docker is probably a better option since it comes with all required dependencies installed.
+2. **Docker**: if you don't want to worry about installing dependencies in your computer before using __reddit-dl__ then the Docker version is probably better since it comes with all the dependencies ready to use.

 ### CLI Tool

 Download the [latest version](https://github.com/vegidio/reddit-downloader/releases) of __reddit-dl__ that matches your computer architecture and operating system.
 Extract the .zip file somewhere and then run the command below in the terminal:

 ```
-$ reddit-dl -s onlyfans -u atomicbrunette18 -d /Downloads/Reddit
+$ reddit-dl -s user -u atomicbrunette18 -d /Downloads/Reddit
 ```

 Where:

-- `-s` (mandatory): the service where the files were originally posted; `onlyfans` or `fansly`.
+- `-s` (mandatory): the source type on Reddit where the files are located; `user` or `subreddit`.
-- `-u` (mandatory): the user that you want to download images from.
+- `-n` (mandatory): the name of the user or subreddit you want to download media from.
 - `-d` (optional): the directory where you want the files to be saved; default is the current directory.

 For the full list of parameters, type `reddit-dl --help` in the terminal.